-6 With the exception of Foregone Revenue and Venue Concessions and the Zero Waste Fund Built Heritage Protection Fund
+6 With the exception of Forgone Revenue and Venue Concessions and the Waste Levy Fund

+Built Heritage Protection Fund

-The purpose of the Built Heritage Protection Fund is to assist private landowners manage, maintain, preserve and enhance the heritage values of heritage buildings or items on their properties.
+The Built Heritage Protection Fund is to assist private landowners manage, maintain and preserve the heritage values of items on their properties.
 It provides a partial contribution towards the cost of a specific heritage project or work.